CAD-Booster/solidworks-api/SolidDna/README.md

 ### Uploading new NuGet package

-Your new package should be in `bin\Release\AngelSix.SolidDna.x.x.x.x.nupkg`.
-Go to that folder, type `cmd` in the address bar, then in that window type `dotnet nuget push AngelSix.SolidDna.x.x.x.x.nupkg -k myapikey -s https://api.nuget.org/v3/index.json`
+Your new package should be in `bin\Release\CADBooster.SolidDna.x.x.x.x.nupkg`.
+Go to that folder, type `cmd` in the address bar, then in that window type `dotnet nuget push CADBooster.SolidDna.x.x.x.x.nupkg -k myapikey -s https://api.nuget.org/v3/index.json`